 If you’re planning on using your hammock for sleeping, then what you need is a hammock that doesn’t have spreader bars.
 Spreader bars are bars that go at either end of your hammock in order to keep it flat and stretched out.
 This is a useful feature if you want your hammock to look impressive and if you want it to be useful for sitting up and chatting.

-And in that case, any hammock that is hand woven and that simply ties at the ends will be a good choice.
-A good example is the Mexican hammock or the Nicaraguan hammock.
+And in that case, any hammock that is handwoven and that simply ties at the ends will be a good choice.
+A good example is a Mexican hammock or the Nicaraguan hammock.
 We discussed these in our large guide to hammocks.
 These are traditional hammocks, which were used for sleeping and which are optimally designed for that as a result!

 This might involve some cross over with the sleeping hammock but when camping there are a few additional requirements to look for in the best hammock.
 That is to say that you need a hammock that will be both portable and very strong.